top of page

 I’m in my twenties, so trust me I know what I’m talking about.
 Our dear Epcot is not to blame.
 Epcot has trouble knowing what it is because it was never built as Walt Disney intended it to be.

 Epcot was Walt’s vision of an Experimental Prototype Community of Tomorrow, and it’s what excited him most about the Florida Project.
 The idea was to bring together the brightest people in the world to “live, work, and play.”
-Walt wanted to make a utopian city of sorts with state-of-the-art technology and modern urban planning that would be unlike any other living community to date.
+Walt wanted to make a utopian city with state-of-the-art technology and modern urban planning that would be unlike anything people had seen before.

-Part of this involved adding Remy’s Ratatouille Adventure (RRA) from Disneyland Paris to the France pavilion, updating the story for Spaceship Earth, and adding a… prominent... barge in the lagoon for the new nighttime show, Harmonious (just look at the pictures and you’ll understand my pain).
+Part of this involved adding Remy’s Ratatouille Adventure from Disneyland Paris to the France pavilion and adding a… prominent... barge in the lagoon for a new nighttime show, Harmonious (just look at the pictures and you’ll understand my trauma).

 The other, more extensive part, involved a complete overhaul of Future World.
-Three new areas would be built: World Discovery, World Nature, and World Celebration.
-The World Discovery “neighborhood” would include the new Guardians of the Galaxy: Cosmic Rewind attraction, a play area, and the Space 220 restaurant.
+Three new areas would be built: World Discovery, World Nature and World Celebration.
+The World Discovery “neighborhood” would include the new Guardians of the Galaxy: Cosmic Rewind attraction and the Space 220 restaurant.
 World Nature would incorporate the existing Seas with Nemo and Friends/The Land areas and would add a walkthrough attraction called Moana’s Journey of Water.
 World Celebration would update the area around Spaceship Earth to include a Festival Center and a new entrance with more greenery.

 All of this sounds great, but also familiar.
 What is World Nature if not Animal Kingdom?
 What is World Discovery if not Tomorrowland?
 These are ideas from other parks that complicate the already confusing identity of this park.
-And while the artist’s renderings of these additions look stunning, who knows what will actually manifest due to the COVID-19 pandemic.
-I would hate for Epcot to finally start to have some direction only to see key pieces left out due to (understandable) budgetary constraints.
+And while the artist’s renderings promised a great deal, we all knew that 1/5 of what was planned would actually to fruition.
+I'm talking about you, CommuniCore Hall.
+It looks like a forgotten cafeteria.

 Additionally, parents have also long complained that Epcot doesn’t cater to children.
 Similar to Disney Springs, Florida locals use Epcot as a hub for dinner and drinks.
 And thousands of tourists descend upon the World Showcase for the booziest ball of the season: The International Food and Wine Festival.
-So, Epcot doesn’t cater but is trying to now cater to kids, even though it’s primarily a theme more enjoyed by adults?
+So, Epcot is now trying to cater to kids by things like the ¡Celebración Encanto! show, even though it’s primarily a theme park more enjoyed by adults?

 Clearly, there is still some cohesive element missing.
-I would also love to see Epcot expand with more pavilions to reflect some of the world’s most populated countries.
-There are many people who don’t see themselves represented in the World Showcase and that contradicts what this park is supposed to embrace: different cultures.
+I would also love to see Epcot expand with more pavilions.
+Think of what could be done with pavilions for India, Australia, South Africa, New Zealand, Portugal, Argentina, Brazil, Greece and more!
+Even more importantly, there are many people who don’t see themselves represented in the World Showcase and that contradicts what this park is supposed to embrace: different cultures.

 Are you a Disney adult with theme park withdrawal?